firstruner/Framework_PHP_PartialsClass/README.md

 To use, it's very simple !

-## PHP version
+## ⚗️ PHP version
-⚗️ Actually tested on PHP 8.2.4
+Actually tested on PHP from 7.1.* to 8.3.*

+## Partials version
+🌞 v1.0 Initial repository
+🌞 v1.1 Uses, inheritance and implementations support
+🌞 v1.2 Final and Abstract support for classes
+💫 v2.0 🎇 Features :
+         - Interfaces, Enumerations and Trait support
+         - Conversion Enum files for PHP >= 8.1 to Abstract class files for PHP >= 7.1

 ## 🧙‍♂️ Loader
 Create a folder that contains all of your POO Objects (classes, interfaces, enumerations and other).